Boran/freenac/WindowsGUI/README.WinGUI.txt

   2. Configure vmps.xml with a text edit such as 'wordpad'
     - Change the IP address of the server
+     - Change the database="opennac" to use the live dataset

   3. Configure the SQL username/password key, to access the NAC database.
 This will need to be changed on the mysql side, and on the windows side.